NoraYUuu/tp/docs/UserGuide.md

 ## 4 Additional Command Format Information

-The requirements of the various parameters used are explained below.
+The section explains the requirements of the various parameters used for the commands.
 Head back to [Features](#3-features) to refer to general notes on the command format.

 ### 4.1 Name